 Beefsteak tomatoes are one of the five main types of tomatoes (along with standard globe tomatoes, plum tomatoes, cherry tomatoes, and oxheart tomatoes).
 Beefsteak tomatoes are the largest of these five general tomato categories.

 Here are some different beefsteak-type tomato cultivars to try.
-Some are directly descended from the Beefsteak Tomato cultivar, while others have unknown lineage.
+Some are directly descended from the Beefsteak Tomato cultivar, while others have an unknown lineage.
+There are a variety of flavors, from sweet to acidic.

 - Mortgage Lifter Heirloom Tomato